weberlab-hhu/Helixer/docs/comparing_annotations.md

     --gff3=on --UTR=on > <output>.gff3
     # utr = on if available
 ```
-We converted GeneMark-ES's GTF output file into a GFF3 file.
+We converted GeneMark-ES's gtf output file into a gff3 file.
 Then,
 we removed the non-ID parts of the fasta headers with the script
 [fix_gm_names.py](https://github.com/weberlab-hhu/helixer_scratch/blob/master/data_scripts/fix_gm_names.py).
 ```bash